Trump's grievances leave Americans in need in limbo

 Trump spreads blame

+"And the reason I'm concerned and my colleagues in public health are concerned also is that we very well might see a post-seasonal, in the sense of Christmas, New Year's, surge, and, as I have described it, as a surge upon a surge, because, if you look at the slope, the incline of cases that we have experienced as we have gone into the late fall and soon-to-be-early winter, it is really quite troubling," Fauci, director of the National Institute of Allergy and Infectious Diseases, told Bash on "State of the Union."
+"We are really at a very critical point."

-But he spent the morning issuing complaints about the entities refusing to entertain his efforts to overturn the election results — a list that now encompasses all three branches of government.
+But the President spent his weekend issuing complaints via Twitter about the entities refusing to entertain his efforts to overturn the election results -- a list that now encompasses all three branches of government.

 Nowhere has Trump mentioned the prospect of a government shutdown, which now hangs unexpectedly over the holiday period after he refused to sign the funding bill that was attached to the coronavirus relief package.

-In the out-of-the-blue video he taped rejecting the package last week, Trump complained about funding levels that are nearly identical to the ones he proposed himself in his budget this year.
-When asked about that fact this week at his club, Trump has attributed the numbers — particularly on foreign aid — to the "deep state," according to a person familiar with the conversations, one of the persistent strawmen of his time in office.
+In that out-of-the-blue video he taped rejecting the package last week, Trump complained about funding levels that are nearly identical to the ones he proposed himself in his budget this year.
+When asked about that fact this week at his club, Trump has attributed the numbers -- particularly on foreign aid -- to the "deep state," according to a person familiar with the conversations, one of the persistent strawmen of his time in office.

 Pardon power